valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 - This scene had the following effects on you for the following reasons:
 - Detailed/Verbose/Poetic Description ():
 - P.S./P.S.A.

-You will come to see following the advice of this document that () and : are really useful characters when utilized correctly.

 ## Further Discussion